ShreyanshShri/soloLearnApi/README.md

 }
 ```

-Now again you can simply get data about the question but for answers it will send you an array so again you have to iterate thorugh each of the objects on the array and then you can easily get data for each answer.
+Now you can simply get data about the question but for answers it will send you an array so again you have to iterate thorugh each of the objects on the array and then you can easily get data for each answer.

 ### Hope you enjoyed... ( This was my first README.md so I dont know how to write it xD, But I tried my best)

-## Thank you for reading...
+## Thanks for reading...